 Handling of Quality Risks

-As part of our mission of a food-manufacturing company, we give highest priority to providing safe products to our customers.
-We are strengthening our system for eliminating quality risks, by for example providing awareness-raising classes and seminars on risk management and risk communication to all related departments and sections.
+As part of our mission of a food company, we give highest priority to providing safe products to our customers.
+We are strengthening our system for eliminating quality risks, by for example providing awareness-raising classes and seminars on risk management and risk communication to all related departments and sections of Group companies.